ArthegaAsdweri/WoW-5e-RPG/core-rules/world-of-warcraft-5e-rpg.md

 sworn to the same blood-oath, the benefits of this ability is doubled for them.
 See Chapter 10 for details on Blood Oaths.

-Also, any healing totem costs 1 less mana point to cast (minimum 1).

 \columnbreak

 <div style="margin-top:470px;"></div>